-The egg stage works well for establishing green lacewing population at the start of the season.
+The egg stage works well for establishing the green lacewing population at the start of the season.
 This stage should be used as a preventative measure when aphid infestation is very low.
 The eggs take 3-9 days to hatch once shipped, the hatching time is dependent on the environment in your grow room.
-Once hatched their color will change from a vibrant light green to opaque-white.
+Once hatched their colour will change from vibrant light green to opaque-white.

 Pull each jute string apart and hang it over a branch inside the plant canopy.
 Make sure it is away from direct sunlight and any strong winds for optimal results.